-- We don't have another class before the end of add/drop so you need to think very hard about how much you want to do this.
-Remember that I expect this course to take significantly more of your time than a 2 hour class normally would.
-8 hours each week is probably a minimum. - What language do you want to work in and what do you want to add to the project?
+- We don't have another class before the end of add/drop so you need to think very hard about how much you want to do this. - What language do you want to work in and what do you want to add to the project?